rolfvreijdenberger/izzum-statemachine/README.md

 $builder = new OrderBuilder();
 $context = new Context($identifier, $builder);
 $machine = new StateMachine($context);
+//the builder class for an Order would look like this: class OrderBuilder extends EntityBuilder{
+  protected function build(Identifier $identifier) {
+    return new Order($identifier->getEntityId());
+  }
+}
 ```
 ### guard conditions on transitions
 Guard conditions are dynamically evaluated boolean expressions that either allow or disallow a transition.
 Guards should never have side effects and should only calculate the boolean result.
 If a guard is not specified on a transition then the transition will be allowed by default.
 Guards can operate on a domain model returned by an EntityBuilder.
 There are multiple ways to set guard conditions on transitions:
 * **callables**: closures/anonymous methods, instance methods and static methods that return a boolean.
 This is easy to use and possibly decoupled from domain models.
 The drawback is that all code should always be defined and in memory when the transitions are defined.
 * **rules**: business rules that are fully qualified classnames of instances of izzum/rules/Rule that shall accept a domain model (via the EntityBuilder) in their constructor and an implemented `Rule::applies()` method that returns a boolean.
-This is the most formal and most powerful guard to use because it operates on domain models in a noninvasive way.
-Furthermore, the code (possibly expensive to run, eg: when accessing databases or network services) is only instantiated and used when needed, in contrast to all other methods for which the code should  should always be fully available at runtime when the transitios are defined.
+This is the most formal and most powerful guard to use because it operates on domain models in a noninvasive, loosely coupled way.
+Furthermore, the code (possibly expensive to run, eg: when accessing databases or network services) is only instantiated and used when needed, in contrast to all other methods for which the code should  should always be fully available at runtime when the transitions are defined.
 * **event handlers**: called on a specified domain object (via the EntityBuilder) in the Context.
 This is flexible and convenient since you define the event handlers on your domain model that is accessible by the statemachine.
 * **hooks**: used by overriding a specific method `StateMachine::__onCheckCanTransition()` when subclassing the statemachine itself.
 This is then tailored to your application domain and offers less flexibility than the other methods since you will need to 'switch' on the transition to take a specific action.